bitweb-project/bitweb/CONTRIBUTING.md

   - Be well peer-reviewed;
   - Have unit tests, functional tests, and fuzz tests, where appropriate;
   - Follow code style guidelines ([C++](doc/developer-notes.md), [functional tests](test/functional/README.md));
-  - Not break the existing test suite;
+  - Not break the existing test suite, Exceptions may be made in some cases if the test is no longer relevant or is not compatible with the new change.;
   - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.
   - Change relevant comments and documentation when behaviour of code changes.

-Patches that change Bitcoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change Bitweb consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
 While each case will be different, one should be prepared to expend more time and effort than for